LSEG-API-Samples/Article.RTSDK.Java.DockerMaven/README.md

 #### Running the CloudConsumer Example

-Please note that the Java application requires the Keystore file to connect to the Refinitiv Real-Time - Optimized HTTPS/ENCRYPTED connection, you need to create the Keystore file (.jsk) with the steps from [Building a Keystore file to be used with an HTTPS (or ENCRYPTED) connection type for real-time Java-based APIs](https://developers.refinitiv.com/en/article-catalog/article/building-keystore-file-be-used-https-or-encrypted-connection-type-real-time-java-based-apis) article first and store it in the Host directory.
-This project stores a Keystore file named *Cloud_Keystore.jks* in *C:\RTSDK_Java\keystore* location of the Host folder, and maps it to */opt/keystore/* Container’s directory.
+Please note that since RTSDK 1.5.1 (EMA and ETA Java API version 3.5.1), the SDK does not require the Keystore file (.jsk) to connect to the Refinitiv Real-Time - Optimized HTTPS/ENCRYPTED connection anymore.
+However, if you need to use the Keystore file, please see the step-by-step guide from the [Building a Keystore file to be used with an HTTPS (or ENCRYPTED) connection type for real-time Java-based APIs](https://developers.refinitiv.com/en/article-catalog/article/building-keystore-file-be-used-https-or-encrypted-connection-type-real-time-java-based-apis) article first and store it in the Host directory, then pass it to Docker with ```-v``` Docker run parameter.

 Firstly, open the project folder in the command prompt and go to the *simpleCloudConsumer* subfolder.
 Next, run the [Docker build](https://docs.docker.com/engine/reference/commandline/build/) command to build the Docker Image name *developers/cloudconsumer*: